Last Updated on July 21, 2023 by Paul Guzman

 So…without further ado here are those differences.

 The Red Bird of paradise in the southwest has a distinct bright red and yellow flower.
 Depending on what part of the southwest you live it could be considered a perennial.
 Also Called “The Pride of Barbados”.
 Sometimes mistakenly called the Mexican bird of paradise.

 In the Las Cruces, NM area it can become a perennial providing you do the following.

 How to take care of Your Red Bird of Paradise Plant

 Water regularly during spring, summer, and fall seasons.
 In winter trim the plant low to the ground.
 Cover the root system with mulch to help keep the root system alive during the winter season.
 More information on the Red Bird of Paradise here.

 The Yellow Bird of Paradise Botanical name: Caesalpinia gilliesii:

 Sometimes called the Desert bird of paradise.
 The flower is not as showy as the Red Bird Variety.
-But, the plant is much hardier and requires less water.
-It is a maintenance-free plant.
+But, the plant is much hardier and requires less water, and is low maintenance plant.